octopus-db/documentation/docs/source/usage.rst

 Use case #1
 ^^^^^^^^^^^
 In this example, we will prepare a map of Australian archaeological radiocarbon ages >10,000 BP with a monochrome map and no data clustering.
+1. Navigate to the Layers menu
+2. Select ‘Radiocarbon collection’ under the ‘Sahul Archaeology’ subheading (note: there is no need to deselect/untick CRN or Sahul Sedimentary Archives)
+3. Navigate to the Filter menu
+4. Select the ‘Sahul Archaeology: Radiocarbon collection’ drop-down menu
+5. Choose ‘Age (BP)’ from the drop-down menu
+6. Click Add Rule
+7. Select ‘>’ (greater than) from the drop-down menu
+8. Type ’10000’ in the text box
+9. Click anywhere outside of the text box to confirm
+10. Navigate to the Settings menu
+11. Change the base map to Maptiler Positron
+12. Turn off the clustering option.
+You can now use Print Screen or a screen capture tool to save the map as an image

 Use case #2
+^^^^^^^^^^^
+In this example, we will generate a Shapefile of Australian fluvial OSL dates from publications newer than the year 2000, derived from sediments or dating quartz, collected by core or by auger.
+1. Navigate to the Layers menu
+2. Select ‘OSL collection’ under ‘Fluvial deposits’ under ‘Sahul Sedimentary Archives’ (note: there is no need to deselect/untick CRN or Sahul Archaeology)
+3. Navigate to the Filters menu
+4. Select the ‘Sahul Sedimentary Archives: Fluvial
+deposits: OSL collection’ drop-down menu.
+Leave ‘Match Type’ set to ‘All’ (default)
+5. Choose ‘Year’ from the drop-down menu
+6. Click ‘Add Rule’
+7. Select ‘>’ (greater than) from the drop-down menu
+8. Type ‘2000’ in the text box
+9. Click anywhere outside of the text box to confirm
+10. Click ‘Add Group’ above this filter
+11. In the new group that appears below your first filter, change the ‘Match Type’ to ‘Any’
+12. Select ‘Type of material used’ from the drop-down list
+13. Click ‘Add Rule’
+14. Select ‘Sediment’ from the drop-down menu under ‘Type of material used’
+15. Select ‘Type of mineral used’ from the drop-down list
+16. Click the ‘Add Rule’ button again
+17. Select ‘Quartz’ from the drop-down menu under ‘Type of material used’
+18. Within the Filter menu, scroll back up to the top of the menu and click ‘Add Group’
+19. Scroll down to your new group and change ‘Match Type’ to ‘Any’
+20. Select ‘Sample collection method’ from the drop-down menu
+21. Click ‘Add Rule’
+22. Leave the default option of ‘Auger’ for ‘Sample collection method’
+23. Click ‘Add Rule’
+24. Select ‘Core’ from the second drop-down menu
+25. Navigate to the Export Data menu
+26. Select ‘Sahul Sedimentary Archives: Fluvial deposits: OSL collection’ from the first drop-down menu
+27. Leave ‘Shapefile’ (default) in the second drop-down menu
+28. Choose your intended use of the data from the third drop-down menu (e.g. ‘Research (other)’)
+29. Click ‘Export Layer’

 Use case #3
+^^^^^^^^^^^
+In this example, we will generate KML files of archaeological, fossil, and sediment age determinations from Cape York Peninsula (IBRA bioregion [#]_) between 1000 and 8000 years old.
+1. Navigate to the Layers menu
+2. Select (by tick boxes) all sub-collections in the Sahul Sedimentary Archives and Sahul Archaeology collections and select the FosSahul Database (note: there is no need to deselect/untick CRN)
+3. Navigate to the Filter menu
+4. Click the Sahul Sedimentary Archives: Fluvial deposits: OSL collection drop-down menu
+5. Select ‘OSL age (ka)’ from the second drop-down list
+6. Click ‘Add Rule’
+7. In the ‘OSL age (ka)’ filter section, select ‘<=’ (lesser than or equal to) and type 8
+8. Click anywhere outside of the text box to confirm
+9. Click ‘Add Rule’ again
+10. In the second ‘OSL age (ka)’ filter section, select ‘>=’ (greater than or equal to) and type 1
+11. Select ‘IBRA-7 bio-region name’ from the first filter drop-down menu
+12. Click ‘Add Rule’
+13. In the ‘IBRA-7 bio-region name’ filter section, select ‘Cape York Peninsula’
+14. Click outside the text box to confirm
+15. Repeat steps 4 to 11 for all remaining data collections (note that some will specify ‘TL age (ka)’ instead of ‘OSL age (ka’) except for Sahul Archaeology: Radiocarbon collection as SahulArch radiocarbon ages are listed in years BP not thousand years (ka)
+16. For Sahul Archaeology: Radiocarbon collection, select ‘Age (BP)’
+17. Click ‘Add Rule’
+18. Select ‘<=’ (lesser than or equal to) and type ’8000’
+19. Click ‘Add Rule’
+20. Select ‘>=’ (greater than or equal to) and type ’1000’
+21. Select ‘IBRA-7 bio-region name’ from the first filter drop-down menu
+22. Click ‘Add Rule’
+23. In the ‘IBRA-7 bio-region name’ filter section, select ‘Cape York Peninsula’
+24. Click outside the text box to confirm
+25. Navigate to the Export Data menu
+26. Select ‘Sahul Sedimentary Archives: Fluvial deposits: OSL collection’ from the first drop-down menu, ‘KML’ from the second drop- down menu, and intended research purpose (e.g. ‘Research (other)’) from the third drop-down menu
+27. Click Export Layer and save file
+28. Repeat steps 26-27 for each data collection

 Web Feature Service
 -------------------